 Introduction to Computers and Information Systems surveys the uses of computers in business, industry and the home.
 This course introduces computer concepts, principles, and terminology.
 A number of hands-on computer experiences are provided, including using word processors, spreadsheets and database software.
-Credit will not be given for both hands-on approach to operating personal computers.
-An overview of the microcomputer system will be covered including the keyboard, monitor, system unit, printers, and auxiliary storage.
-Hands-on practice will be emphasized with a considerable portion of the course taking place at the computer.
-No previous knowledge of computers is required.
+Credit will not be given for both CIS 102 and CIS 202.